rootiest/astral.nvim/README.md

 `astral.nvim` is a Neovim plugin for colorscheme management.

+This very simple plugin allows Neovim to remember the last used colorscheme and restore it when Neovim opens.

 ## Features

 - Remembers the last used colorscheme and restores it when Neovim opens.